horia141/jupiter/README.md

-# Jupiter Goals And Tasks Tracker #
+# The Jupiter Goal Management System #